 - Referral program and free assessment service: Implement a referral program and free assessment service to generate leads and build a user base.
 This will be promoted through email campaigns, social media posts, and website pop-ups.

-In our go-to-market strategy example NoPhishToday utilizes a multi-channel approach to reach and engage its target market.
+In our go-to-market strategy example, NoPhishToday utilizes a multi-channel approach to reach and engage its target market.
 The company’s primary distribution channels include online self-service, direct sales, and partners.

 - The online self-service channel enables customers to purchase and download the software directly from the company’s website.
 This channel reaches customers who are actively searching for solutions to protect against phishing attacks and prefer to purchase software online.

 - The direct sales team is responsible for reaching out to potential customers and providing them with more information about the offering.
-Direct sales allows the company to provide larger prospects with a more personalized experience.
+Direct sales allow the company to provide larger prospects with a more personalized experience.